Axelph237/Vega-Sector/- pages/Rules/Skills.md

 These are things that a character is particularly good at.
 There are a variety of different kinds of proficiencies, but most are common proficiencies.

 **Common Proficiency**
 This kind of proficiency relates to any general ability a character is learning.
-A common proficiency is determined by the player and is only gained if agreed upon by the dm.
-The only reason a dm should deny a player's request for a common proficiency is if their
+Common proficiencies grant a roll modifier to any roll made pertaining to the proficiency.
+For example, a proficiency in lock picking would grant you a roll modifier when picking a analog lock, but would not grant you a modifier when hacking a digital lock.

+**Utility Proficiency**
+This version of proficiency functions more uniquely than a common proficiency.

 ### Actions